 This course is an introduction to the dental business office.
 It is the study of systems of management used in dentistry, interpersonal communications (written and verbal), basic concepts of third party payment, machines and computer utilization.
-Students gain actual computer experience in word processing, database, and spreadsheet programs.
 Students develop skills in interviewing and writing letters of application and a resume.
-Students with experience equivalent to CIS 100 may contact the instructor for permission to waive the prerequisite.